-- Application Form; - Site Location Plan does not have to be ordnance survey but must clearly show the location of the tree/s; - Tree assessment species, spread, roots and position of trees; details of the works you propose; why the works are necessary and any proposed replacement trees.
-Details can also be found within BS 5837:2012; and - Tree felling Be accompanied, as applicable, by appropriate evidence describing any structural damage to property or in relation to tree health or safety (to be provided by a relevant engineer, building/drainage surveyor or other appropriate expert)
+- Application Form - Site Location Plan does not have to be ordnance survey but must clearly show the location of the tree/s - Tree assessment species, spread, roots and position of trees; details of the works you propose; why the works are necessary and any proposed replacement trees.
+Details can also be found within BS 3998- - Tree felling Be accompanied, as applicable, by appropriate evidence describing any structural damage to property or in relation to tree health or safety (to be provided by a relevant engineer, building/drainage surveyor, or other appropriate expert)

 Note: It is vital that you clearly specify the works you want to carry out for each tree included in your application.
 A proposal simply to "cut back", "lop" or "trim" some branches is too vague because it fails to indicate the extent of the works.
-Reductions should be specified by actual measurements, where possible, and reflect the finished result, but may also refer to lengths of parts to be removed to aid clarity, e.g. 'crown reduce in height by 2.0m and lateral spread by 1.0m, all round, to finished crown dimensions of 18m in height by 11m in spread (all measurements approximate.)'.
-Alternatively you can annotate a drawing or photograph to show which branches are to be reduced/removed.
-Examples of common tree work operations, including crown reduction and crown lift can be found on the following website https://www.trees.org.uk/Help-Advice/Public/A-brief-guide-to-tree-work-terminology-and-definit
+Reductions should be specified by actual measurements and not percentages, where possible, and reflect the finished result, but may also refer to lengths of parts to be removed to aid clarity, e.g., 'crown reduce in height by 2.0m and lateral spread by 1.0m, all round, to finished crown dimensions of 18m in height by 11m in spread (all measurements approximate.)'.
+Alternatively, you can annotate a drawing or photograph to show which branches are to be reduced/removed.
+Examples of common tree work operations, including crown reduction and crown lift can be found on on The Arboricultural Associations website.

-- Photographs provide both close up photographs of the tree itself and also showing the tree(s) within their wider surroundings; - Appropriate evidence describing any structural damage to property or in relation to tree health or safety - Replanting information, where applicable.
+- Photographs provide both close up photographs of the tree itself and also showing the tree(s) within their wider surroundings - Appropriate evidence describing any structural damage to property or in relation to tree health or safety - Evidence of the immediate risk, including details of risk/damage/condition.
+The ISA Tree Risk Assessment form provides a guide for collecting and recording tree risk assessment information - Replanting information, where applicable.